 Accordingly, the Commission wishes to develop a co-operative framework within which retailers can interact with the Commission in a frank, open and meaningful way.
-To facilitate the meaningful exchange of ideas and information, the Commission proposes to conduct a series of confidential face-to-face briefings with individual retailers, supplemented by independent interviews of retail businesses.
-The Commission's approach to the confidentiality of data collected during the briefings and interviews is discussed at 4.4 below.
+To facilitate the meaningful exchange of ideas and information, the Commission proposes to conduct a series of confidential face-to-face briefings with individual retailers, supplemented by independent surveys of retail businesses.
+The Commission's approach to the confidentiality of data collected during the interviews and through the surveys is discussed at 4.4.